 Therefore, in a power of attorney for use of a bank safe deposit box you must define what are exactly the powers that you want to transfer to an attorney, and then explicitly state them in the document.

-A power of attorney for use of a bank safe deposit box includes information on an attorney (full name and registered place of residence; his/her passport details of an attorney and registration number of the taxpayer identification card (formerly called individual taxpayer number) may be additionally indicated).
+A power of attorney for use of a bank safe deposit box includes information on an attorney (full name and registered place of residence; his/her passport details and registration number of the taxpayer identification card (formerly called individual taxpayer number) may be additionally indicated).
 Therefore, to notarise a power of attorney, you need to provide a notary with the information stated above.